TianyiQ/eloquent-variant/README.md

 - Adding an optional functionality of numbering sections, e.g. "Recap" `->` "1.2.3 Recap".
   - The basic implemention is based on [Vintage](https://github.com/tristone13th/typora-vintage-theme) - another Typora theme.
-  - In addition, unused section levels can be automatically skipped; but it's supported only in HTML export.
+  - In addition, unused section levels can be automatically skipped.
+(Typora >= 0.11.2)
 - Changing the styles of quotation and TOC, to make them more visible.
 - Changing the style of headings; Removing the fonts Lato and sans-serif.
 - Enlarging the viewport size.